Christmas Stollen – Original Dresden Stollen Recipe

 - Make a small cut on top of the Stollen if you decided to roll it.
 No cut is needed if you fold it.

-- From the surface remove the raisins that are burned since they are bitter.
+- After baking, remove the raisins that are burned from the surface of the Stollen since they are usually bitter.

 Finishing (approximate quantities):